pammjdev/extension/README.md

 ![Load Store](https://raw.githubusercontent.com/pammjdev/extension/main/images/loading.jpg)

 After opening expansion and it automatically displays store ID it will begin automatically loading store data.
+If no store ID loads automatically, enter it manually and press Load/Reset Store.
 Give it a moment to load, the screen should look like this while loading.
 If loading does not complete please contact me with store ID to fix.

 ![Auto loading store data](https://raw.githubusercontent.com/pammjdev/extension/main/images/load_store.jpg)